Murder of Imette St. Guillen: Civil lawsuits

-On the third anniversary of St. Guillen's death, her mother filed suit against the bounty hunter school, US Recovery Bureau Inc, accusing the proprietors, Ralph Rios and Robert Neves, of giving the accused, Darryl Littlejohn, fake badges that enabled him to get hired as a bouncer.
-Lastly, the St. Guillen family in March 2011 filed a wrongful-death lawsuit against Darryl Littlejohn.

 Legacy

 Legislation

 According to New York's NightLife Association, after St. Guillen's death, crime rates around bars and clubs in New York City had decreased.
 Her death was one of several high-profile incidents of women murdered after leaving a nightclub.
 The combined media scrutiny resulted in new and modified laws governing nightclub operations, including their screening of personnel.

 Soon after authorities realized that a bouncer may have been the perpetrator, nightclub owners and local politicians met to discuss ways to improve nightlife safety.
 In February 2007, New York City enacted a law requiring enhanced security and bouncer vetting.
 New York City club owners also agreed to voluntary guidelines which encourage the use of scanning machines to record the identification of their patrons and also encourage screening patrons for weapons.
 The guidelines provide for more care in dealing with intoxicated female patrons who are alone.
 The following month, Boston enacted a similar law, and Boston Mayor Thomas Menino signed an executive order authorizing the cancellation of liquor licenses granted to anyone found to have hired a violent felon.

 A joint fundraising effort resulted in establishing the Imette St. Guillen Scholarship for second-year students at the John Jay College of Criminal Justice.
 Another scholarship in her name was endowed at Boston Latin School.
-St. Guillen's family has created the Spirit of Imette Foundation, intended to support education for underprivileged children.